 Co-ordinator Martin Richards

 We meet twice a month, on the 1st Tuesday and 3rd Wednesday at 10.00 am.
 Details of the next walk are given below.

 We try to start within 10 miles of Balsall Common and most frequently find pub car parks very suitable for our starting/finishing points!
 Many members stay for a drink and/or a meal after the walk.

-With the joining fee money raised so far we have bought and kept up to date 2 first aid kits for the leaders to take on their walks and future funds will be available to buy maps, written up walks, etc.
+With the joining fee money raised so far we have bought and kept up to date three first aid kits for the leaders to take on their walks and future funds will be available to buy maps, written up walks, etc.